WeblateOrg/weblate/docs/admin/access.rst

 Site wide permissions
 +++++++++++++++++++++

-To manage permissions for a whole instance, just add users to By default, new users get access to comment, provide suggestions, and make translations everywhere by being put in `Users` automatically by :ref:`autogroup`.
+By default, new users get access to comment, provide suggestions, and make translations everywhere by being put in the `Users` group automatically by :ref:`autogroup`.
-You can put the users you deem fit in the `Reviewers` to let them review everything, and `Managers` groups to do all of the above everywhere.
+You can put the users you deem fit in the `Reviewers` to let them review everything, and the `Managers` groups to do all of the above everywhere.
 Keep all projects configured as `Public` (see :ref:`acl`).

 Per project permissions